B. Parthasaradhi Reddy

 Bandi Parthasaradhi Reddy is an Indian politician and a member of the Rajya Sabha, upper house of the Parliament of India from Telangana as a member of the BRS.
 Parthasaradhi Reddy is the richest Member of Parliament from Telangana, with a reported net worth of Rs 39,200 crore.

-As per Forbes list of India’s 100 richest tycoons, dated OCTOBER 09, 2024, B. Partha Saradhi Reddy is ranked 81st with a net worth of $3.95 Billion.
+In 2024, Reddy was ranked 81st in Forbes' list of richest Indians, with a net worth of $3.95 billion.